 In San Francisco Bay, Herring fishermen are only allowed to unload between 0600 and 2200.
 This restriction was put in place to reduce the noise associated with Herring offloading pumps near residential areas such as those in Sausalito, it also benefits Department staff for enforcement and quota monitoring.
-Currently, Herring offloading only takes place at Pier 45 on the San Francisco waterfront.
 No similar nighttime restrictions exist for the other fishing areas.